gauravsethia08/OWL_Ontologies/README.md

 # OWL_Ontologies

+#### Family Ontology
+Used SWRL Rules to make ontology more robust.

+#### University Ontology
-Examples of Ontologies developed in OWL.
+Baisc examples of Ontologies developed in OWL.